thoughtspot/ts_rest_api_and_tml_tools/examples/tml_and_sdlc/README.md

 A Worksheet can be generated from a single input Table.
 More complex Worksheets with joins should be built as a template in ThoughtSpot, then modified as needed.

-### tml_replicate_from_existing_on_server.py
-Large script which replicates all targeted objects on a ThoughtSpot instance, modifying the TML references as necessary to generate an identical 'environment'.

-Will be updated in the near future to take advantage of recent functionality and best-practices

-### tml_create_release_from_dev_on_disk.py
-Eventual example (coming soon) for creating a new 'release' from saved 'dev' environment on disk.

-Shows how to build from files stored in Git directories per best practice

 ### transfer_object_ownership.py
 Best practice workflows for using Git with ThoughtSpot use object ownership to keep some content locked to a given user for edits.